 "When installed correctly, car seats save lives . . . yet, most times they're not," parenting company 4moms noted on its site.
 "And there's no easy way to check.
 We believed it had to be better."

 Like other innovative car seats (namely the Doona stroller hybrid), this one comes at a price.
-It will cost $500 — a steep amount considering it's only for a baby's first year of life.
+It costs $500 — a steep amount considering it's only for a baby's first year of life.
 But considering that when the idea was first announced in 2013, 86 percent of readers responded to a poll with serious interest in purchasing one, so it's clearly a technological advance that parents deeply value.

 Read on for a closer look at the 4moms self-installing car seat's most noteworthy features and decide for yourself if it's a worthy investment.